oyvczfo05177/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and drawbacks of different programming paradigms, such as object-oriented programming, functional programming and procedural programming.

 To stay ahead of the curve, regularly read industry blogs, follow developers on social media, and attend conferences and workshops.
 By doing so, you' ll gain valuable insights into new techniques and best practices that can improve your programming skills and make you a more valuable asset to your team or organization.

+# 2024-01-28
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance longevity and collaboration in software development."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and harder maintenance.
+It's wiser to ensure the code works correctly and is understandable before fine-tuning for performance.
+Always measure and validate where optimizations are needed rather than assuming or guessing.